-The Letter to the Hebrews highlights several aspects of the Son of God, especially his priesthood and one-time sacrifice.
+The Letter to the Hebrews highlights several aspects of the Son of God, especially his priesthood and sacrificial death.
 In doing so, the stress falls on the permanence of his priestly office, and the non-repeatable nature of his sacrifice.
-In his death, he “achieved the purification of sins,” and consequently, he now intercedes “forevermore” for his people as their High Priest.
-And his unique sacrifice dealt with sin “ONCE-FOR-ALL.”
+In his death, he “achieved the purification of sins,” and therefore, he now intercedes “forevermore” for his people as their faithful and sympathetic High Priest.
+Moreover, his unique sacrifice dealt with sin permanently, “once-for-all.”

-The Letter begins by stressing that after Jesus “achieved the purification of sins,” he “sat down” at the right hand of the “majesty in high places.”
+The Letter begins by stressing that after he “achieved the purification of sins,” the Son “sat down” at the right hand of the “majesty in high places.”
 The wording of the passage alludes to the first verse of Psalm 110 where Yahweh tells the Davidic Messiah to “SIT AT MY RIGHT HAND until I make your foes your footstool.”

 The Author intends for his readers to understand by the term “sat down” that the “Son” now occupies a permanent position in the presence of God.
 He “sat down” in the heavenly Tabernacle and remains there to this day.
-This contrasts sharply with the High Priest under the Levitical system who only entered the inner sanctum briefly once each year, and he NEVER sat down.
+This contrasts sharply with the Aaronic High Priest who only entered the inner sanctum briefly once each year, and he NEVER sat down.

-The Letter anchors several of its arguments in the priesthood and the sacrifice of Jesus, and it discusses at length the vastly “superior” New Covenant that has been inaugurated by his non-repeatable sacrifice, an act that rendered the “former covenant… obsolete” – (Hebrews 8:13).
+The Letter anchors its arguments in the priesthood and sacrifice of Jesus, and it discusses at length the vastly “superior” New Covenant that has been inaugurated by his non-repeatable sacrifice, an act that rendered the “former covenant… obsolete” – (Hebrews 8:13).

-The declaration that this new priesthood will endure “forevermore” is not metaphysical speculation about the “eternal” nature or divine sonship of Jesus, but instead, highlights the enduring nature of his priestly office - His priesthood will “endure forevermore.”
+The declaration that this new priesthood will endure “forevermore” is not metaphysical speculation about the “eternal” nature or divine sonship of Jesus but highlights the enduring nature of his priestly office.

-And the Letter emphasizes the one-time nature of his sacrifice and the permanence of its effect by applying the Greek adverb ephapax several times when describing his sacrifice, a term which means “at once, once only, ONCE-FOR-ALL” - (Strong’s #G2178).
+The Letter emphasizes the one-time nature of his sacrifice and the permanence of its effect by applying the Greek adverb ephapax several times when describing his sacrifice, a term which means “at once, once only, ONCE-FOR-ALL” - (Strong’s - #G2178).
 For example: